CORE-T: COherent REtrieval of Tables for Text-to-SQL: Ablation Studies

 \section{Ablation Studies}

+\paragraph{What does each stage of \textsc{CORE-T} contribute regarding table-set retrieval?} Appendix Table~\ref{tab:ablation-f1pr-trajectory} reports a step-wise ablation (DR@10 $\rightarrow$ +Selection $\rightarrow$ +Adjustment).
+Selection is the main precision/F1 driver: it reduces 10 retrieved tables to 2.1--4.9 and improves F1 across datasets and selectors (e.g., on \textsc{Bird} with Qwen, F1 increases from 31.0 to 80.0; on \textsc{Spider} with Llama, from 25.7 to 59.7; and on \textsc{Beaver} with Qwen, from 33.3 to 43.6).
+Adjustment then adds a few highly compatible tables, usually increasing PR relative to Selection (e.g., on \textsc{Bird} with Qwen, PR increases from 79.0 to 87.0; on \textsc{Spider} with Llama, from 94.4 to 96.6) while sometimes reducing F1, reflecting a recall-oriented trade-off for multi-table execution.

-\paragraph{Does the full \textsc{CORE-T} pipeline improve downstream SQL execution compared to DR alone?} We ablate \textsc{CORE-T} by comparing \textsc{DR@10} (dense retrieval only) to \textsc{CORE-T} (full pipeline), which adds a single LLM selection step and the additive adjustment.
-Figure~\ref{fig:em-ge2t-ablation} reports EM$_{\ge 2T}$.
-The full pipeline improves over DR@10 in \textsc{8/9} settings and ties in one.
-Gains are largest for smaller generators (e.g., \textsc{+8.2} EM on \textsc{Spider} with Gemma-3-4B), while GPT-4o-mini shows smaller but consistent improvements on \textsc{Bird} and \textsc{MMQA}, supporting our central claim that more precise, join-coherent schemas improve multi-table execution in the open-book regime.
-We additionally report EM on all queries in Appendix (Figure~\ref{fig:em-all-ablation}).
+\paragraph{Does the full \textsc{CORE-T} pipeline improve downstream SQL execution compared to DR alone?} We compare DR@10 against the full pipeline, which adds a single LLM selection step and the additive adjustment.
+Appendix Figure~\ref{fig:em-ge2t-ablation} shows that the full pipeline improves EX$_{\ge 2T}$ over DR@10 in 10 of 12 settings, with the largest gains for smaller SQL generators (e.g., +26.3 EX on \textsc{Spider} with Llama-3.2-3B).
+Appendix Figure~\ref{fig:em-all-ablation} shows the same overall pattern for EX$_{all}$, with gains in 11 of 12 settings.
+These results support our claim that more precise, join-coherent schemas improve execution, especially for weaker SQL generators and multi-table queries.
+Appendix Table~\ref{tab:ablation-ex-trajectory-combined} provides stage-wise trajectories with further discussion in Appendix~\ref{par:ablation-stagewise-ex}.